Webcam Agency Fees and Splits in 2026: What's Fair, What's a Red Flag

 Legitimate agencies rarely charge upfront fees.
 They make money when you make money.
 Be extremely cautious of:

-Exception: Some premium studios may charge reasonable deposits for high-end equipment, but these should be clearly refundable and documented.
+Exception: Some premium studios may charge reasonable deposits for high-end equipment, but these should be clearly refundable and documented in the contract.

 Deductions Before Split Calculation